mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 * Register: POST`/auth/register/local`
 * Resume: POST`/auth/resume/local`

 This plugin is somewhat "atypical" in terms of hotCoreAuth and passport, because -- unlike the others -- it doesn't require two step authentication: the response is provided by these URLs directly, rather than by a callback URL.
-This means that the `local` plugin is usable with the `ajax` response type (although that's not a must).
+This means that the `local` plugin is the only candidate for the `ajax` response type (although that's not a must).

+A 'successful login' for `local` means that there is a record in `usersStrategies` where `strategyId` is `local`, `field1` is `user` and (a hashed version of) `field2` is `password`.

 Here is the description of each one.